This article helps you:

 To delete a branch, follow these steps:

-Once your branch is created, working with it is just like working with main.
-You and your team will create and publish new versions on it, instrument those versions in the product, and report back to the branch on the status of the instrumentation.
+.
+You and your team can create and publish new versions on it, instrument those versions in the product, and report back to the branch on the status of the instrumentation.

-All of this can happen in parallel with other teams working in their own branches, without any impact on you.
+This can all happen in parallel with other teams working in their own branches, without any impact on you.

 There are a few prerequisites you’ll need to address before you can successfully merge: